Sanolar/intern-intro-task/README.md

 - Java

 **One Tech Skill I Want to Improve:**
-I want to improve my Git/Github skills, and I also want to learn more programming language.
+I want to improve my Git/Github skills and learn more programming language.

 **Fun Fact About Me:**
 I have a tech talent, and I am ready to work on it.